-Natura 2000: The EU-wide network of protected areas, recognised as 'sites of Community importance' under the EC Habitats Directive (Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora).
-They comprise 'Special Areas of Conservation' (SACs) under the Habitats Directive and 'Special Protection Areas' (SPAs) under the Birds Directive (Council Directive 79/409/EC on the conservation of wild birds).
+Natura 2000: The EU-wide network of protected areas, recognised as 'sites of Community importance' under Council Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds (the Birds Directive) and Council Directive 92 /43 /EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (the Habitats Directive).
+In Ireland, European sites include Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).